rook/rook/PendingReleaseNotes.md

 - The integration tests can be triggered for specific storage providers rather than always running all tests.
 See the [dev guide](INSTALL.md#test-storage-provider) for more details.
 - Provisioning will fail if the user specifies a `metadataDevice` but that device is not used as a metadata device by Ceph.
 - Allow `metadataDevice` to be set per OSD device in the device specific `config` section.
+- [YugabyteDB](https://www.yugabyte.com/) is now supported by Rook with a new operator.
+You can deploy, configure and manage instances of this high-performance distributed SQL database.
+Create an instance of the new `ybcluster.yugabytedb.rook.io` custom resource to easily deploy a cluster of YugabyteDB Database.
+Checkout its [user guide](Documentation/yugabytedb.md) to get started with YugabyteDB.

 ### Ceph